 Think about how you feel after a poor night's rest: Your cognitive skills are fuzzy and your body starts to fall into a catabolic (breaking down) state, which can skyrocket stress, sap muscle strength, and cause mood shifts.

 The same fatigue happens on the body when you don't allow it to recover from high-intensity exercise.
 Never taking a day off sets the body up for a breakdown.
 You become more susceptible to severe muscle soreness, a suppressed immune system, improper sleep, a decrease in strength and performance, and injury.
+(Bounce back faster from tough workouts with recovery products from GNC Live Well.)
 Rest days also benefit your mind: Scheduling a mandatory break from training will help you get excited to jump back into your program.

 How Often Should I Rest?